The BACB: What It Is, What It Does, and Why

 The following five tips help pave the way for a smoother application process by giving us what we need when we need it so that we can review your application and required documentation as efficiently as possible.
 This means that we’ll be able to give you the answers you seek sooner rather than later.

 Tip #1: Get your ducks in a row.
 Before you even think about applying for certification, take a step back and determine whether you meet all the eligibility requirements.
 Do you have the required degree?
 Did you complete a verified course sequence (VCS) and if so, do you know the VCS number?
 If you completed nonverified coursework (i.e., courses that are not in a VCS), do you have course content attestations?
-Have you double-checked the calculations on your Final Fieldwork Verification Forms (F&-FVFs)?
+Have you double-checked the calculations on your Final Fieldwork Verification Forms (F-FVFs)?
 Do you have the necessary signatures from the necessary people?
 Ask for help if you’re uncertain about your eligibility: Your supervisor or VCS coordinator are great resources.
-Or request a preliminary degree or coursework evaluation from us before applying.
 We’re happy to help!

 Tip #2: All together now.
 Once you’re certain you meet all the eligibility requirements, get all your documents in order before submitting your application so that you have everything at your fingertips and aren’t scrambling for missing pieces at the 11th hour.
 We only review complete applications (i.e., the application itself, the application fee, and your supplemental documents) so if we notice that one of these things is missing, we have to pause the process and check with you to see where it is and when we’ll receive it.
 Getting everything in order before you start the process will make life easier, for all of us.